MotionSpell/lldash-srd-packager/Readme.md

 ## CWISignalsIntegration repository

+### Tools

 This repository contains the tools used to stream Point Clouds for Pilot#1.
 The repository contains the following applications:
  - ```bin2dash```: dynamic-libraryfication of the encoding/streaming part of ```pcl2dash```.
  - ```bin2dash_app```: a sample app looping on compressed data using the bin2dash DLL.
  - ```pcl2dash```: capture ((device or watermelon stub) or uncompressed file), encode (CWI encoder), package (fMP4) and stream (MPEG-DASH).
 Used for Pilot#1.

+These tools are available both for Windows 10 64 bits and Ubuntu 18.04 LTS.

 Building this repository requires to contact Motion Spell for private code access to the Signals dependency.

 ## How to setup Pilot#1 easy as 1-2-3!